 If you want to try a variety of Badger Lip Balms then I absolutely adore this set of 4 Badger Lip Balms at just £12.99, available from Feel Unique.

 Seabuckthorn Hair Oil – I don’t really use a lot of products on my hair so I have to admit I haven’t actually tried this out yet.
 However when I do use a treatment it’s usually a moisturising oil, so I will definitely be having a go with this.
 I’m well aware of the protective and restorative properties of Seabuckthorn (it’s the main ingredient in the Salcura Antiac range that I reviewed a couple of years ago) and the other ingredients include Apricot and Pomegranate oils.

 This oil aims to add lustre and shine to overworked hair, just massage it into the hair and scalp at night then shampoo out in the morning.

 Badger Seabuckthorn Hair Oil is priced at £10.99 for 59ml, available from Graftons Beauty.

 All products from Badger Balm are organic and cruelty-free and made with ingredients from sustainable sources.
 I love their packaging too, the little balm tins are ideal for popping into a handbag and I just adore the badger illustrations that adorn the products.
 Have you ever seen anything cuter than this little fellow…?

 These products are all really affordable too.
-I sometimes find that organic products are a little pricey, but you can easily purchase most of these products for less than a fiver.
+I sometimes find that organic products are a little pricey, but you can easily purchase most of these products for around a fiver.